taylorkearns/ipsummer/README.md

+# ipsummer

-## Lorem Ipsum Directly Into Your Views
+## Lorem Ipsum Injected Directly Into Your Views

-Gem that creates lorem ipsum paragraphs and headlines in HTML, Haml, or plain text.
-Customizable features like length parameters and links.
-No more copying and pasting from the web.
+Easily create lorem ipsum paragraphs and headlines from your web views.
+Customize length parameters and add links if desired.

+## Installation

+Add this line to your application's Gemfile:

+    gem 'ipsummer'

+And then execute:

+    $ bundle

+Or install it yourself as:

+    $ gem install ipsummer

+## Usage

+TODO: Write usage instructions here

+## Contributing

+1. Fork it
+2. Create your feature branch (`git checkout -b my-new-feature`)
+3. Commit your changes (`git commit -am 'Add some feature'`)
+4. Push to the branch (`git push origin my-new-feature`)
+5. Create new Pull Request